mrocklin/blog/_posts/work/2013-11-15-Functional-Wordcount.md

 number of terms.
 The functional standard library (e.g. `map`, `groupby`, `frequencies`, ...) is such a set.
 Understanding a relatively few number of terms (around 10-20) enables the concise expression of most common programming tasks.
-This set arose was developed and refined across the decades of language evolution.
+This set was developed and refined across decades of language evolution.